codsen/codsen.com/src/os/string-strip-html.md

 Sometimes you want to strip only certain HTML tag or tags.
 It would be impractical to ignore all other known HTML tags and leave those you want.
 Option `opts.onlyStripTags` allows inverting the setting: whatever tags you list will be the only tags removed.

 `opts.onlyStripTags` is an array.
-When a program starts, it will filter out any empty strings and strings that can be `String.trim()`'ed to zero-length string.
+When a program starts, it will filter out any empty strings and strings that can be `String.trim()`'ed to a zero-length string.
 It's necessary because a presence on just one string in `opts.onlyStripTags` will switch this application to `delete-only-these` mode and it would be bad if empty, falsy or whitespace string value would accidentally cause it.

 This option can work in combination with `opts.ignoreTags`.
 Any tags listed in `opts.ignoreTags` will be removed from the tags, listed in `opts.onlyStripTags`.
 If there was one or more tag listed in `opts.onlyStripTags`, the `delete-only-these` mode will be on and will be respected, even if there will be no tags to remove because all were excluded in `opts.onlyStripTags`.

+{% include "btt.njk" %}

+### `opts.stripTogetherWithTheirContents`

+This program not only strips HTML and returns a string.
+It also returns string index locations of removals.
+This way, you can use this program to extract ranges of indexes which would later be used to skip operations on a string.

+For example, npm package [`title`](https://www.npmjs.com/package/title) capitalises the titles as per _The Chicago Manual of Style_.
+But if input source can contain HTML code, we need to skip processing the HTML tags.

+The idea is, it sets `opts.stripTogetherWithTheirContents` to `["*"]` — asterisk or wildcard meaning to "strip" all paired tags (including `<code>`/`</code>` in titles, for example).
+Then we take the locations of all tags and supplement it with locations of what's been whitelisted (using [`ranges-regex`](/os/ranges-regex/)).
+Finally, we [invert](/os/ranges-invert/) the ranges and supplement them with replacement value, third array element, coming from `title`.
+Here's [the source code](/os/string-strip-html/examples/#title-case-with-tag-skipping).

 {% include "btt.njk" %}